| Angel Home Care News

 HAVE YOU CHECKED OUT OUR WEBSITE/BLOG?

-We frequently post new information on our company website, NJSeniorCare.com, Facebook and Twitter!
+We post new information weekly on our company website, NJSeniorCare.com (and almost daily on Facebook and Twitter)!
 We are excited about connecting with clients, employees, referral sources, internet searchers, and our fan base.
 We do our best to help make our website/blog your "Go To" resource for Senior and In-Home Care.
 Check it out today by clicking www.njseniorcare.com!

-JANUARY COMMUNITY RESOURCE BULLETIN This month's Community Resource Bulletin focuses on emergency preparedness for seniors.
-Press here to download a printable copy of our January bulletin.
+DECEMBER COMMUNITY RESOURCE BULLETIN This month's Community Resource Bulletin focuses on how to help make the holidays STRESS FREE.
+Press here to download a printable copy of our December bulletin.
 You will also find back issues of our "Community Resource Bulletin" from previous months on our website's resource page.

 |About Our Care|

 Visiting Angels is a New Jersey-licensed, non-medical home care company committed to going well beyond the "industry standard" to provide an exceptional level of security, comfort and peace of mind to our clients and their loved ones.
 Our "Angels", all certified home health professionals, are ready to provide compassionate and dependable assistance with the activities of everyday living to seniors, the disabled, those recovering from surgery and to those who are simply frail.
 Our services include such simple tasks as light housekeeping, meal preparation, errands and shopping to more personal tasks such as hygiene assistance, bathing, dressing and grooming.